 Mixology fascinates me.
 My affinity for cocktails and the cool places to consume them grew significantly upon relocating to Austin, TX (from Colombia).

-Living downtown, I had several speakeasies that were within walking distance of my apartment.
+Living downtown, I had several speakeasies within walking distance of my apartment.

-It wasn't long before I began consulting the annual World's 50 Best Bars list for spots to try while traveling, too.
+It wasn't long before I began consulting the annual World's 50 Best Bars list for spots to try while traveling.

-This newfound desire to check out bars abroad presented me with an interesting social challenge.
+This newfound desire to check out bars abroad presented me with an engaging social challenge.

 Given most of my travel has been solo, I'd long ago become comfortable eating out alone.
 After all, food is a necessity.